Hey, I'm Chris.

-I got started in music by playing covers on a beat up red Ibanez acoustic at open mics and on downtown sidewalks for spare change and cheap beer.
+I got started playing covers on a beat up red Ibanez acoustic at local open mics and on downtown sidewalks for cheap beer and spare change.

-I listen to KALEO, Twenty One Pilots, Florence + The Machine, Taylor Swift, Muse, Caravan Palace, Marty O'Reilly and the Old Soul Orchestra, Kanye West, Jay Z, Jack White, Jon Bellion, Caamp, Polyphia, and so many more.
+I listen to KALEO, Twenty One Pilots, Florence + The Machine, Taylor Swift, Muse, Caravan Palace, Marty O'Reilly and the Old Soul Orchestra, Kanye West, Jay Z, Jack White, Jon Bellion, Caamp, Polyphia, and much more.

 I recorded and produced Guillotine in the final two weeks of December 2020.
-My father had a tragic accident in November 2020, and since them I've been staying on an air mattress in an unfinished room at the back of his house, making repairs and seeing to his affairs as he recovers in a neuro-restorative center in central Florida.
+My father suffered a tragic accident in November 2020.
+During his recovery, I stayed on an air mattress in an unfinished room at the back of his house, making repairs and seeing to his affairs.
+I spent the moments in between writing and recording late into the night.

 Guillotine is the first project I've done fully on my own, and it was more challenging than I expected.
 I tend to get bogged down fighting imperfections in my work, but to finish Guillotine, I needed to do my best and let that be enough.
 I'm proud to say, despite its flaws, Guillotine is my best yet.